rathishkumar/lecture-notes/Module 5 - Multi-Version Concurrency Control (MVCC).md

 3. **User A** continues to read.
 They **do not** see User B's typing.
 They still see the clean "Version 1" snapshot from 9:00 AM.

 User A is reading the **past** (consistent state), while User B is writing the **future**.

+The DBMS maintains **multple physical versions** of a single logical object in the database:

+* When txn writes to an object, the DBMS creates new version of the object
+* When txn reads an object, it reads the newest version, that existed when txn started
+* Use timestamp to determine visibility

+> Multi-versioning without garbage collection allows the DBMS to support ***time-travel*** queries.

 ## 3. How MVCC Works (The Mechanics)